bluestone-live/bluestone/scripts/README.md

 # Scripts

 Here we describe each script and their usages (assuming invoked from root directory).
+All js scripts should be exectued by [truffle exec](https://truffleframework.com/docs/truffle/getting-started/writing-external-scripts), which helps us connect to the Ethereum client and access to truffle environment.

+Argument description:

+- `<token-symbol>`: Can be `ETH`, `DAI` or `USDC`.

 ## deployTokens.js